symfony/symfony-docs/frontend/encore/advanced-config.rst

 Configuring Aliases When Importing or Requiring Modules
 -------------------------------------------------------

-The `Webpack resolve.alias option`_ allows to create aliases to simplify the ``import`` or ``require`` of certain modules (e.g. by aliasing commonly used ``src/`` folders).
+The `Webpack resolve.alias option`_ allows you to create aliases to simplify the ``import`` or ``require`` of certain modules (e.g. by aliasing commonly used ``src/`` folders).
 In Webpack Encore you can use this option via the ``addAliases()`` method: